ornl-ssd/cpp-novice/_episodes/11-arrays.md

 <img src="{{ site.github.url }}/fig/11-arrays-repr-04.png"/>

-When an initialization of values is provided for an array, C++ allows the possibility of leaving the square brackets empty.
-In this case, the compiler will automatically size the array to matche the number of values included between the braces:
+When initializing values of an array in this way, there is no need to specify the size of the array, since C++ is able to deduce this from the number of elements being initialized.

+For example:

 ~~~
 int my_array[] = { 16, 2, 77, 40, 12071 };
 ~~~
 {: .code}

-After this declaration, array `my_array` would contain 5 `int` elements, and each element would be initialized with the corresponding value.
+After this declaration, array `my_array` would contain 5 elements, and each element would be initialized with the corresponding value.

 This array initialization syntax is common to both C and C++.
-However, C++ also provides a universal initialization syntax for any data types, and so this can be used for arrays as well.
-This syntax does not use an equal sign between the declaration and the initializer, but still uses curly braces for the values.
+However, C++ also provides a universal initialization syntax that can be used for any data types, including arrays.
+This syntax is almost the same, there is just no equals sin before the first curly brace.

 Both of the following statements are equivalent:

 ~~~
 int my_array[] = { 10, 20, 30 };